-Some needlepoint canvases have thin outlines around features and stitchers often ask if they're supposed to stitch these lines.
+Some needlepoint canvases have thin outlines around features, and stitchers often ask if they're supposed to stitch these lines.

 |Green Brontosaurus by Alice Peterson with a fine black outline around the dinosaur and other features.

 There are a few ways to approach this:

-This will give you a thicker line, which might work well on a large canvas, but on a small piece like the dinosaur design, a black line of one tent stitch in width will overwhelm the piece.
+Use a tent stitch to stitch the outline.This will give you a thick line, which might work well on a large canvas, but on a small piece like the dinosaur design, a black line of one tent stitch in width will overwhelm the piece.
 Also, doing it this way won't give you a smooth line, as tent stitches don't curve well.

 |A thicker line works well on a larger canvas like the green outlines on the white flowers on this Aqua Flower Burst pillow canvas.

-|This No Worries design by Jennifer Pudney has had the outlines stitched on at the end as Back Stitch surface embroidery.
+|This Home Is Where The Heart Is design by Jennifer Pudney has the outlines stitched on at the end as Back Stitch surface embroidery.

-With a Split Stitch the needle splits the thread of the previous stitch as it begins the next stitch.
+Use A Split Stitch.With a Split Stitch the needle splits the thread of the previous stitch as it begins the next stitch.
 Following the diagram below, come up with one canvas thread between 2 and 3.
 You can vary the number of canvas threads that you go back - fewer for curves or more for straight lines.
 For floss, try to split an even number of strands on either side.
 A Split Stitch is a good way of achieving a thin and smooth curve.
 Thanks to Cara for this idea!

-Because it's a thin line we're trying to achieve, if you want to use a couching technique you would lay down two strands of embroidery floss, and then couch or tie it down with a single strand.
+Couch the Outline.Because it's a thin line we're trying to achieve, if you want to use a couching technique you would lay down two strands of embroidery floss, and then couch or tie it down with a single strand.
 The nice thing about couching is you can direct the line wherever it needs to go, and it sits on top of the stitches that are already there.
 Thanks to Linda for this gem of an idea!

 For more detail and instructions about needlepoint couching click here.